 Call on the Pros: Start the strategic planning conversation by hiring strategic experts.
 The SyN Learning Institute is pleased to partner with David Sanders, one of the nation’s leading experts on equipping organizations with financial and strategic planning skills.
-His new series, How to Build a Budget Forecast & Strategic Plan, which begins July 29, 2015, will help employees make the connection between the bottom line, cost control and strategic planning functions.
+His series, How to Build a Budget Forecast & Strategic Plan helps employees make the connection between the bottom line, cost control and strategic planning functions.
 In addition, The SyN Learning Institute’s onsite trainers offer a breadth of strategic planning topics.
 One- and two-day customized conferences, which can focus on developing leadership skills, risk taking, emotional intelligence, critical thinking abilities and predicting and managing change, are an ideal and cost-effective way to equip strategic leaders.

 Shifting the strategic planning function from meetings to mindsets may not be easy, but with planning and training, it’s a change well worth the effort.